lkds/lkds/README.md

-- 🌱 I’m currently learning artificial intelligent embedded education or future network
+- 🌱 Major in Computer Science
 - 💬 Ask me about everything you like
 - 📫 How to reach me: fnzs#foxmail.com
 - ⚡ Fun fact: Code life, life code